nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :warning: If you attempt to add a new guest with both the same `NAME` and `PHONE` as another existing guest in the guest list, an error will be shown.

-* :information_source: As of now, BridalBuddy only supports one single word per tag.
+* :information_source: As of now, BridalBuddy only supports one single word per `TAG`.

+* :information_source: As of now, BridalBuddy only supports alphanumeric characters and spaces for `NAME`, and it should not be blank.

 **Example Usage:** `add_guest n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 rsvp/A r/U t/friends t/owesMoney`